yej117/GMTSAR_GUI_S1/README.md

 # GMTSAR_GUI
-This python3 program is for reducing time to create batch file for using GMTSAR.
+This python3 program is for reducing time to create batch file for processing Sentinel-1 IW data by GMTSAR.
 In Ubuntu, the default python program would be python2; as the result, remember to execute it by python3.

 There are four tabs for different purpose as followings: